 Praveen Suthrum: You’ve mentioned in the past that gastroenterologists must own the GI tract.
 So, you must come up with programs that service the entire GI tract and we must move away from colonoscopy.
 Can you share more?

 Dr. Scott Ketover: Yeah.
 I started to think about this… years ago actually when I started to do capsule endoscopy and the Given Imaging PillCam, the original commercial name was M2A.
 And what that stood for was mouth to anus and shortly after they came on the market, they realized that was not a consumer-friendly name to have on their product.
 So, they switched away from M2A.
-But it has often made me think that you know the GI track… really it starts at the tongue and so when you swallow something that’s in the purview of the GI tract, and we should look at what we are treating from swallowing a bolus to the exit of unused portions of what we’ve swallowed and see that GI track is really our entire domain.
+But it has often made me think that you know the GI tract… really it starts at the tongue and so when you swallow something that’s in the purview of the GI tract, and we should look at what we are treating from swallowing a bolus to the exit of unused portions of what we’ve swallowed and see that GI tract is really our entire domain.